About Martin

 Historical Investigator

 I usually have thirty books around me, a laptop and notepad.
-I learned that visiting places to carefully look up and down gives you the most insights.
-Call me a History Eye.
+I have learned that visiting places, carefully looking around, gives you the deepest insights.
+And always new questions to think about.

 Storyteller